CitadelStronghold/gem/docs/README.md

 1. Multiple runs of a script produce the same result as a single run
 1. All scripts come with uninstall functionality, to undo their changes
+    - This is only partially supported, because some gems share dependencies
 1. Scope of a script is as limited as possible
 1. All extended functionality is derived from a single command, `gem`
 1. Any configuration changes that scripts make should be printed